geshan/geshan.github.com/posts/2019-12-01-how-to-get-your-pull-request-pr-merged-quickly.md

 ## Conclusion

 Creating smaller pull requests helps the code author, the reviewer, the team and with better productivity the whole company.
 Use the tools on disposal well, still, never underestimate the human factor and the power of clear communication.
+For a better git skill set do read these [git tips](https://geshan.com.np/blog/2014/07/4-git-tips-beyond-basics/).

 > Hopefully the above strategies give you a better idea of how you keep your pull requests smaller leading to a more productive team.